SAP-samples/fiori-tools-samples/neo-migration/README.md

 Your subaccount is now configured with destinations at subaccount level.

-You have two options of migratating your Neo UI application as each produces a different folder stucture;
+You have two options of migrating your Neo UI application as each produces a different folder structure;
 - Option 1.
 [Migrate Neo application for a single Fiori UI application](Option1.md)
 - Option 2.
 [Migrate Neo application supporting multiple Fiori UI applications](Option2.md)